Anne Carson, T. S. Eliot Prize 2001: the first woman to win

 Anne Carson was born in Canada and has been a professor of Classics for over thirty years.
 Her awards and honours include the T. S. Eliot Prize, a Lannan Award, the Pushcart Prize, the Griffin Prize, on two occasions, fellowships from the Guggenheim and MacArthur Foundations, and the Princess of Asturias Award for Literature 2020.

-The T. S. Eliot Prize celebrates its 30th anniversary in 2023.
+The T. S. Eliot Prize celebrated its 30th anniversary in 2023.
 Awarded annually to the best new poetry collection published in the UK and Ireland, the Prize was founded by the Poetry Book Society in 1993 to celebrate the PBS’s 40th birthday and to honour its founding poet.
-It has been run by The T. S. Eliot Foundation since 2016.
+The T. S. Eliot Estate has provided the prize money since the Prize’s inception in 1993, and the T. S. Eliot Foundation took over the running of the Prize following the acquisition of the PBS by InPress Books in 2016.
 For more on the history of the Prize, visit tseliot.com/prize